Do you wonder why are flu shots at church?

-You'll be shocked when you hear how they used 80 different abortions to make the Rubella vaccine.
+You'll be shocked when you hear how they used 80 different aborted babies to make the Rubella vaccine.
 Up to 16-18 week gestational babies were delivered alive to get the fetal cell lines how they wanted them, they were then dissected without any anesthesia.
 “Dead tissue is of no use to vaccine makers.”
-It's not 2 abortions that were done a long time ago.
+It's not 2 abortions that were done a long time ago as we're led to believe.
 Also in the video the evidence is discussed that strongly links vaccines to the increase in childhood cancers, as well as gender identity disorder, which is the #1 cause of suicide.

 The other vaccines, including the flu shot, are also very immoral.
 The evil here is just as dark as the evil of kids abused by priests. 🙁

-Since flu shots/vaccines are so controversial — some docs say they are important, but others realize there is so much evidence that, at best, they don’t work much, if at all, and at worst they’re actually harmful (and immoral) — I hope you’ll just allow us to stay right out of it as a parish and let parishioners work that out with their doctors.
+Since flu shots/vaccines are so controversial — some docs say they are important, but others realize there is so much evidence that, at best, they don’t work much, if at all, and at worst they’re actually harmful (and immoral) — I hope you’ll just allow us to stay right out of it as a parish and let parishioners work that out with their doctors and their own research.